-1.1 Overview of UK critical loads
+1.1 Overview of deposition and critical loads

-Critical loads are thresholds for effects from atmospheric deposition and defined as "a quantitative estimate of the exposure to one or more pollutants below which significant harmful effects on specified sensitive elements of the environment do not occur according to present knowledge" (Nilsson & Grennfelt, 1988).
+Pollutant deposition rates, expressed for example in kg ha-1 yr-1, are useful indicators of pressure on ecosystems (Rowe et al., 2017).
+However, ecosystems are considered able to withstand a certain amount of pollution, and this amount is expressed as the critical load.
+Critical loads are thus thresholds for effects from atmospheric deposition and are defined as "a quantitative estimate of the exposure to one or more pollutants below which significant harmful effects on specified sensitive elements of the environment do not occur according to present knowledge" (Nilsson and Grennfelt, 1988).

-The methods used to calculate and map UK critical loads are described in detail in Hall et al (2015).
+The methods used to calculate and map UK critical loads are described in detail in Hall et al. (2015).
 Critical loads are calculated and mapped for UK habitats sensitive to acidification and/or eutrophication (Table 1.1).
-The critical load methods applied in the UK are based on methods approved at international workshops held under the Convention on Long-Range Transboundary Air Pollution (CLRTAP) and published in the "Mapping Manual" (CLRTAP, 2014).
+Here and in Section 2, results are presented for the entire mapped extent of habitats; results for designated sites are presented in Section 3.
+The critical load methods applied in the UK are based on methods approved at international workshops held under the Convention on Long-Range Transboundary Air Pollution (CLRTAP) and published in the "Mapping Manual" (CLRTAP, 2017).